Yep, Penis Shrinkage Is Real — Here’s What You Can Do Keep It In Check

 The penis, such a curious organ.
 Many men are (understandably) obsessed with the size of their member.
 But your penis size may be under threat.
 To answer a question Elaine Benes so memorably asked, can your penis shrink?
 Definitely, and a shriveled penis doesn’t just show up after a dip in the pool.
 Penis shrinkage occurs with age.

 Penises change over time, and penis shrinkage is real.
 Erections naturally get smaller and less firm as a person ages, urologists confirm.
-Although there’s nothing men can do to stop dick shrinkage altogether, there’s a hell of a lot they can do to make penis shrinkage worse.
+Although there’s nothing men can do to stop a shriveled penis altogether, there’s a hell of a lot they can do to make penis shrinkage worse.

 Can Your Penis Shrink?